wondercrate/WTT-PAYSIMPLE/README.md

 	- https://github.com/rbaindourov/paysimple-node

-//////////////////////////////////////////

-MAIN TASKS | OBJECTIVES
+MAIN TASKS | OBJECTIVES:

-//////////////////////////////////////////

-1.)
-On form submission, create customer object within PaySimple, as well as a new record within Zoho Creator.
+	- On form submission, create customer object within PaySimple, as well as a new record within Zoho Creator.

-2.)
-Embed PaySimple payment form Iframe on the client side -(if doable without the Iframe that would be preferable).
+	- Embed PaySimple payment form Iframe on the client side -(if doable without the Iframe that would be preferable).

-3.)
-When the client makes a payment, ensure that the amountDue is being updated in PaySimple, Zoho Creator, and also the User model.
+	- When the client makes a payment, ensure that the amountDue is being updated in PaySimple, Zoho Creator, and also the User model.

-4.)
-Have email conformation sent to clients upon enrollment, as well as password reset/recovery functionality.
+	- Have email conformation sent to clients upon enrollment, as well as password reset/recovery functionality.